clementroume/HolbertonCurriculum/FullStack/README.md

 - Understand the role and advantages of **caching** in back-end systems.
 - Implement different **cache replacement algorithms** (FIFO, LIFO, LRU, MRU, LFU).
-- Apply **object-oriented programming** concepts such as class inheritance and method overriding.
+- Identify and protect Personally Identifiable Information (PII) in logs and data.
-- Write **efficient and maintainable Python code** following standard style guides.
+- Create custom logging filters to obfuscate sensitive data.
-- Analyze and evaluate the **trade-offs** between different caching strategies.
+- Securely hash and verify passwords using the bcrypt library.

 ### **Web Front-End**